-Having a criminal record can affect your ability to get certain jobs or your promotion within a job you already hold.
-You may not qualify for a loan or clear a background check when you apply for a lease or rent on apartments.
-Many people want to have their criminal record expunged because of these limitations and embarrassments and that is where the process of expungement can help.
+Having a criminal record can affect your ability to be hired for certain jobs or obtain a promotion for a job you already hold.
+You may not qualify for a loan or clear a background check when you apply to rent or lease an apartments.
+Many people also want to have their criminal record expunged to limit public view and the embarrassment it can cause.
+The following are the answers to the most frequently asked questions about expungement of past crimes.

 - Can juvenile records expunged?